gitasaur/sot-backend-javascript/README.md

 # Let's make some stuff!

 Today we'll quickly build our own API using Node and Express.
-We'll display some data from twitter on a map, and collect and store data in a database.
+We'll create our own custom search feed for Twitter.

 ## Project structure

 Have a look at the folder structure of this repo.
 You'll see we have two folders alongside `package.json` - 'public' and 'server'.

 The public folder is mostly completed for us and is the "front-end" to our application.
 Opening that folder you'll find `index.html` and `app.js` files.
-Opening `index.html` in the browser opens up a simple Google Map.
+Opening `index.html` in the browser opens up a simple page with a form to add a new search subject.

 The other folder, 'server' is the one we'll be working out of.
 You'll see there is an empty file called `index.js`, open this in your editor.

 ## // TODO
 * Create a web server to serve our app
+* Get data from Twitter API
 * Create our own API
-* Get data from Twitter API
-* Display data on the map
-* Use a database to save data

 # Web server